rebelsky/sams-assorted-musings-reflections/three-months.md

 * Don't write better, but possibly write faster.
 Maybe even type faster.
 (Michelle's comment: "You wouldn't write nearly as much if you didn't type as fast as you do.")
+* Endnotes (or are they footnotes?).
+Sometimes I get a bit carried away with them.
+But the main essay (usually) succeeds on its own, so I don't feel so bad about the random, multi-step, asides.
+(Actually, I think the endnotes carry a lot of my 'voice', as it were.)
 * Permission to write mediocre essays.
 It's helpful to know that I have to get something out, even if it's not perfect.
     * But what I think is mediocre is not necessarily what others think